qcr/services-config/README.md

 Usage: `services <command> <arguments>`

+Enter: `services --help` to get a list of up-to-date commands.
+However, commands include:

-- **list**: lists all the ROS services, whether they are enabled/disabled, and their status.
+- **list**: lists all the services, whether they are enabled/disabled, and their status.
 - **update**: sets the services to start on boot based on the user's service configuration.
 - **new**: creates a new configuration file for the user using a default as the base.
-- **current**: prints the username of the current configuration used.
+- **current-user**: prints the username of the current configuration used.

 ## User Process

 Your custom start-up process revolves around a services configuration file.
 This is a YAML file and its default location is `/home/<your-username>/.qcr/services-config.yml`.
 The process to create a custom start-up behaviour is:

 1. Run `services new` - this will generate a new service configuration file in the default location by copying the system's default start-up configuration (created by the system administrator).
+If no system default exists it will be created by copying [service-config_default.yml](/service-config_default.yml) to the system default location.
 2. Make the desired changes to your newly created service config file.
 3. Once you're happy run `service update` - this will establish create and update system service files, and enable/disable all appropriate services.